jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     .../pumping_python/telephone

-* I add a git_ commit message in the other terminal_
+* I add a git_ commit message in the new terminal_

   .. code-block:: python
     :emphasize-lines: 1